 Anyone can develop obstructive sleep apnea.
 However, certain factors put you at increased risk:

+- Excess weight.
 More than half of those with obstructive sleep apnea are overweight.
 Fat deposits around your upper airway may obstruct your breathing.
-However, not everyone who has sleep apnea is overweight and vice versa.
+However, not everyone who has it is overweight and vice versa.
 Thin people can develop the disorder, too.

-Smokers are nearly three times more likely to have obstructive sleep apnea.
+- Smoking.
+Smokers are nearly three times more likely to have it.